252.27 Parental contribution for the cost of children's services.

 (a) Insurance or other health care benefits pay some but not all of the cost of services; and

 (b) No insurance or other health care benefits are available.

 Subd.
 2a.
 Contribution amount. (a) The natural or adoptive parents of a minor child, including a child determined eligible for medical assistance without consideration of parental income, must contribute monthly to the cost of services, unless the child is married or has been married, parental rights have been terminated, or the child's adoption is subsidized according to section 259.67 or through title IV-E of the Social Security Act.

-If the child lives with the parent, the annual adjusted gross income is reduced by $2,400 prior to calculating the parental contribution.
+If the child lives with the parent, the parental contribution is reduced by $200, except that the parent must pay the minimum monthly $25 fee under this paragraph.
 If the child resides in an institution specified in section 256B.35, the parent is responsible for the personal needs allowance specified under that section in addition to the parental contribution determined under this section.
 The parental contribution is reduced by any amount required to be paid directly to the child pursuant to a court order, but only if actually paid.